 The proposed action would consist of mill preparation, operation, monitoring and reclamation.
 Preparation would involve mill modifications and construction of up to 6 new lined 40-acre tailings impoundments and up to 10 lined evaporation ponds.
 Reclamation would involve construction of diversion channels and reclamation of both the existing and any new tailings impoundments.
 The area of the NRC bonded area is 1633 acres.
 The mill and tailings-area footprint during operations will be approximately 761 acres, and the post-reclamation closure footprint is expected to be 709 acres.
-The mill is permitted to produce 4,100,000 pounds of yellowcake (mostly U3O8) annually (Shepherd Miller, Inc., 1994) and the finished product would be transported in trucks to be further processed offsite.
-Mill operation is expected to employ 30-35 full time workers and 10-15 temporary employees for preparation, 30-40 for tailings impoundment and evaporation pond construction, and 10-20 for reclamation.
+The mill is permitted to produce

+4,100,000 pounds of yellowcake (mostly U3O8) annually, based on License Condition 10.1.
+This license condition references the Revised Environmental Report (Shepherd Miller, Inc., 1994).
+The finished product would be transported in trucks to be further processed offsite by others.
+Mill operation is expected to employ 30-35 full time workers, with 10-15 temporary employees for mill preparation, 30-40 for tailings impoundment and evaporation pond construction, and 10-20 for reclamation.
 Operations are expected to generate 40-45 indirect jobs in nearby communities.
 Mill operations and reclamation will be conducted in accordance with NRC standards and approvals, and should not have a significant impact on the resources assessed.
-Environmental monitoring on and near the project area, as required would alert the licensee to potential issues so that corrective actions may be taken.
-Potential impacts of the no action alternative and proposed action are summarized for different resources in the following sections.
+Environmental monitoring on and near the Project area, as required would alert the licensee to potential issues so that corrective actions may be taken.